-The focus of this exploration program is to better define the three styles of mineralization known to exist on the properties and to identify top priority targets for drilling.
+The focus of this exploration program was to better define the three styles of mineralization known to exist on the properties and to identify top priority targets for drilling.
 The three types of mineralization at Tombstone are as follows:

 - High grade silver-gold-lead (zinc-copper) veins cutting Cretaceous Bisbee Group clastic sediments, which hosted most of the historic mines in the Tombstone district